aaakpinar/clab-pvlan/README.md

-This is the first draft.
-The lab and README will be updated.

 # Containerlab Setup

 This lab is to experience how isolated ports, VLAN re-write, BUM storm control etc. can be implemented in SR Linux.